SikandarJODD/svelte-animations/README.md

 Build using Tailwind CSS and [**Svelte motion**](https://svelte-motion.gradientdescent.de).

+### Important Note

+- Components which includes svelte-motion library are not supported in Svelte 5.
-- Components build using Tailwind CSS works in Svelte 5 too.
+- Only components which are build using Tailwind CSS and Svelte are supported in Svelte 5.

+---

 - Right now i am trying to convert each component to Svelte 5 using [**Motion-Start**](https://github.com/JonathonRP/motion-start)

 ### Svelte 5 Support Components Count